 There are some quaint old buildings to admire here, like the Luckenbach Post Office (1850) and the former general store – which doubled as a saloon.
 Since the early 1970s, Luckenbach has had an affinity with country music and, if you’re a fan, you should definitely catch a show here.

 This northern Texas town features an iconic and historic town square, filled with shops, restaurants, and bars – the perfect place to start a day or an evening of fun in Granbury.
 There’s a lot of history too.
 The Hood County Courthouse in the square still even has its own hand-wound clock dating all the way back to the 1800s.

 Throughout Granbury, there are a number of late 19th century houses to discover, like the Daniel-Harris Home and the Ashton House.
 It’s said that John Wilkes Booth, who assassinated Abraham Lincoln, fled to Granbury and lived under a different name.
-Apparently, Jesse James is buried in Granbury Cemetery.
+Apparently, a man claimed to be Jesse James is buried in Granbury Cemetery.

 5. Terlingua[SEE MAP]

 The desert town of Terlingua is located close to the Mexican border and is famous for its ghost town.
 Once a former mining colony, the town’s population dwindled and it was abandoned altogether.
 You can even stay in the former Perry Mansion, which looks derelict from the outside but is well furnished within!

 A local hangout is the Terlingua Trading Company, where you can browse the quirky shop and sip a beer on the porch.
 Terlingua’s proximity to the Big Bend National Park makes it the perfect jumping off point for exploring all the natural wonders on offer here.